-Rocher de Palmer, Bordeaux 25.22.2010
+Mika @ Rocher de Palmer, Bordeaux 11/2012

-He started the show with lots of energy and was dancing and doing crazy jumps as always!
+Mika started the show with lots of energy and was dancing and doing crazy jumps as always.
 His performing was charming and he totally warmed the Sunday brunch audience during the show.
 I couldn’t understand his chatting in French but I really enjoyed the show and certain songs especially.
-I noticed he did some super fast and not so planned moves skipping/adding some details and I saw the band had to pay more than their usual attention to follow him and improvise a lot (I had a great spot and saw Max and Curtis and their facial expressions very well).
-They managed to follow him really well though and the band and Doriand (who was on stage during a couple of songs) did their best to help him when his voice was a bit tired in the end of the show.
+I noticed he did some super fast and not so planned moves skipping or adding some details and I saw the band had to pay more than their usual attention to follow him and improvise a lot (I had a great spot and saw Max and Curtis and their facial expressions very well).
+They managed to follow him really well though and the band and Doriand who was on stage during a couple of songs did their best to help him when his voice was a bit tired in the end of the show.

-I was amazed how well he did in the circumstances.
+I was amazed how well Mika did in the circumstances.
 I have seen many shows and this was a good one even he was not well and I admire him a lot for doing it.
 The audience loved him and was generally very understanding when his energy level suddenly dropped in the end of the show and he had to cough a bit.
-He started to look tired and I wished he could have just stopped but he didn’t, he performed the whole set list and didn’t skip a single song!
+He started to look tired and I wished he could have just stopped but he didn’t, he performed the whole set list and didn’t skip a single song.
 He was probably under some medication and I seriously hope performing like this is not harming his voice too much and I was sorry to hear he can’t have much rest before the UK shows in December.
 I wasn’t too worried to see him performing though because he did so well and obviously wants to do every show and he managed to give the audience a fantastic evening.